The Believing Brain reviews how, why, and what are the most pervasive irrational beliefs that humans believe in.

 Michael Shermer says that’s not the case instead.
 Intelligence is not a factor when we encounter claims we know little or nothing about.

-Indeed, the opposite can be true: very intelligent people can better rationalize their own belief.
+Indeed, the opposite can be true: very intelligent people can better rationalize their own beliefs.

 This means they are great at using smart logic to defend beliefs they acquired for non-smart reasons.
 And they can also sound more convincing in selling those ideas (also see Jordan Peterson, author of 12 Rules For Life).